seismology-RUB/PyLoT/docs/gui.md

 2. Authority: Enter authority/instituiton name
 3. Format: Enter output format (*.xml, *.cnv, *.obs)

+TODO: explain what these things mean, where they are used

 ## Main Screen

 After entering the [information](#first-start), PyLoTs main window is shown.
 It defaults to a view of the [Waveform Plot](#waveform-plot), which starts empty.